-The McClay Research Data Storage service provides researchers with an area to store their data during the course of a research project.
+The McClay Research Data Storage (RDS) service provides researchers with an area to store their data during the course of a research project.
+It is the names of the QUB Research Data Store.

 This is data that will be subject to regular change, accessed by multiple users, and in a ‘raw’ format.